oscal-compass/compliance-trestle/docs/tutorials/ssp_profile_catalog_authoring/ssp_profile_catalog_authoring.md

 ## Introduction

-Trestle has authoring tools that allow conversion of OSCAL documents to markdown for easy editing - and conversion back to OSCAL for validation and automation.
+In addition to core funcationality for automated processing of OSCAL documents, Trestle has authoring tools that allow conversion of OSCAL documents to markdown for easy editing - and conversion back to OSCAL for validation and automation.
+A big part of compliance involves writing guidance prose associated with controls, along with the setting of parameters for those controls.
+This cannot be completely automated because it requires human editing, along with human approvals of those edits.
+The purpose of the authoring tools is to allow selected edits of oscal documents along with prompts for where content is required.
+This serves to streamline the editing/approval process where the author is presented with a view of the control in markdown that contains the key information needed during the editing process, with one markdown document per control.
+This greatly simplifies the editing process compared to multiple authors working together on a large JSON document.

+The key modes of authoring are *-generate* and *-assemble*.
+During *-generate* a JSON document is converted to markdown format, allowing authors to add or edit prose and parameter values.
+After editing, the markdown can then be *-assemble*d into the same or a new JSON document that captures the edit changes.
+In a normal authoring cycle, the markdown is generated for the first time from a given JSON file, and after that there is a continuous process of editing and reassembling to keep the JSON up to date with the markdown edits.

+A third mode of authoring is *-filter*, where parts of a document are removed.
+This allows one large master document to be represented in simpler ways with, e.g. proprietary prose culled in form intended for consumption outside a company.

+## Integration with git and CI/CD

+The command line interface in Trestle makes a strong combination with git and CI/CD environments (Continuous Integration, Continuous Delivery or Deployment) when the trestle commands are performed via github actions or equivalent.
+This allows different classes of users based on 1) their access to the repository 2) the changes to documents they are allowed to commit, and 3) the changes they can make to actions that are triggered by a commit.
+As an example, a command line option may limit the type of content added to a profile, and if disallowed changes are detected during commit - the commit will be rejected.
+This, in combination with having all controls as individual markdown files organized by groups in directories, makes management and tracking of author edits robust and automatically controlled by the built-in features of the respository.

+For an example of actions triggered by a commit, a change to a control in a catalog could generate a pull release that is approved by someone with appropriate authority, and when it is merged it triggers notification downstream to authors of profiles that import that catalog.

+## The Author commands

 The author commands are:

 1. `catalog-generate` converts a control Catalog to individual controls in markdown format for addition or editing of guidance prose and parameters, with parameters stored in a yaml header at the top of the markdown file.  `catalog-assemble` then gathers the prose and parameters and updates the controls in the Catalog to make a new OSCAL Catalog.
 1. `profile-generate` takes a given Profile and converts the controls represented by its resolved profile catalog to individual controls in markdown format, with sections corresponding to the content that the Profile adds to the Catalog, along with both the current values of parameters in the resolved profile catalog - and the values that are being modified by the given profile's SetParameters.
 The user may edit the content or add more, and `profile-assemble` then gathers the updated content and creates a new OSCAL Profile that includes those changes.
+1. `profile-resolve` is special as an authoring tool because it does not involve markdown and instead it simply creates a JSON resolved profile catalog from a specified JSON profile in the trestle directory.
+There are options to specify whether or not parameters get replace in the control prose or not, along with any special brackets that might be desired to indicate the parameters embedded in the prose.
+1. `component-generate` takes a given ComponentDefinition file and represents all the controls in markdown in separate directories for each Component in the file.
+This allows editing of the prose on a per-component basis.  `component-assemble` then assembles the markdown for all controls in all component directories into a new, or the same, ComponentDefinition file.
 1. `ssp-generate` takes a given Profile and its resolved profile catalog, and represents the individual controls as markdown files with sections that prompt for prose regarding the implementation response for items in the statement of the control.  `ssp-assemble` then gathers the response sections and creates an OSCAL System Security Plan comprising the resolved profile catalog and the implementation responses.
 1. `ssp-filter` takes a given ssp and filters its contents based on the controls included in a provided profile.

 In summary, the `catalog` tools allow conversion of a Catalog to markdown for editing - and back again to a Catalog.
-The `profile` tools similarly convert a Profile's resolved profile catalog to markdown and allow conversion to a new Profile with modified additions that get applied in resolving the profile catalog.
+The `profile` tools similarly convert a Profile's resolved profile catalog to markdown and allow conversion to a new Profile with modified additions that get applied in resolving the profile catalog.  `component` tools perform similarly for ComponentDefinitions.
 Finally, the `ssp` tools allow the addition of implementation prose to a resolved profile catalog, then combine that prose with the Catalog into an OSCAL System Security Plan.

-If a yaml header has been added to any of the controls, it will be retained if catalog-generate is run with currently existing markdown for controls.
-The yaml header can add parameters to the control's implemented requirements when an SSP is assembled from the markdown.
+Note that version 1.x of trestle creates SSP's by adding prose directly to the SSP markdown - and there is no connection with ComponentDefinitions.
+This will be changed in version 2 so that guidance can be added to the ComponentDefinition and then merged to create the SSP markdown.

+## Some details of the authoring tools

+The markdown files for controls usually have a YAML header at the top containing metadata about the control.
+Sometimes that information is read-only and intended as additional information useful during markdown editing, but in other cases the content may be edited and incorporated as new values for the control after `-assemble`.
+In addition, most `-generate` commands allow specifying a separate YAML header file containing information either needed by the command, or intended to be incorporated into the header of each control markdown file.
+When generating markdown a YAML header may be optionally provided, and if so, the option `--overwrite-header-values` will cause the values in the provided YAML header to overwrite the value in the markdown file's header for any items that are common.
+Otherwise the provided YAML header will simply insert any values not already in the markdown header.
+Similarly, when assembling to JSON, the `--set-parameters` option will cause any changes in the header to take effect and change values in the assembled JSON for the control.

-The authoring tools are designed to work well in a CI/CD environment where changes are made in a pipeline by people with different responsibilities and authority.
+As described earlier, the authoring tools are designed to work well in a CI/CD environment where changes are made in a pipeline by people with different responsibilities and authority.
 In this setting, changes to documents can trigger changes downstream, e.g. the editing of a control would cause an update in the catalog, which could then flow down to an updated SSP.
 These changes can occur automatically via actions that restrict the potential changes to the generated documents.
 Examples are the `--set-parameters` option on the `-assemble` tools, and both `--required-sections` and `allowed-sections` for `profile-assemble`.
 If a document change triggers an assemble action, changes to parameters can only occur if the action has `--set-parameters` in the command.
 Similarly, `profile-assemble` will fail if the sections do not meet the requirements specified in the command options.
 Another feature of the `-assemble` tools is that they won't create a new OSCAL file if the output already exists and its content would not be changed.
 This prevents undesired triggering of downstream actions when there is no actual change in content.

 For a complete standalone demonstration of the SSP generation process with trestle, please see the [Trestle SSP Demo](https://github.com/IBM/compliance-trestle-ssp-demo).
 It shows the complete flow from OSCAL json files to a finished Word .docx file.
+Note that the procedure will change in version 2.x to one based on ComponentDefintion.

 ## Background on underlying concepts